SurajKande/python_packaging/README.md

 5. README.md: file contains the details on packaging.

-# What is packaging
+# What is package?
-   A package is basically a collection of Python modules.
-Packages are a way of structuring both, multiple packages as well as modules which eventually leads to a well-organized hierarchy of data set, making the directories and modules easy to access.
+   A package is a collection of Python modules.
+Packages are a way of structuring both, modules as well as multiple packages which eventually leads to a well-organized hierarchy of data set, making the directories and modules easy to access.
       * has a file named __init__.py

 # Python modules